elchs/LetoDBf/Readme.txt

       2.5 xHarbour

  SERVER: the server itself must be build with Harbour, cannot be done with xHB.
  Same applies for utils like console monitor.
+Look chapter 2. how easy it is to build Harbour ...

  CLIENT: client library (RDD) can be build with xHarbour, use the 'rddleto.lib.xbp' definition for xBuilder.
 For Windows ( but not for XCC ), it will by default use a second thread ( without HVM ),